urbit/docs/tutorials/arvo/arvo.md

 ##### ovum

+This mold is used to represent both steps and actions.

 A pair of a `wire` and a `curd`, with a `curd` being like a typeless `card`.
 The reason for a typeless `card` is that this is the data structure which Arvo uses to communicate with the runtime, and Unix events have no type.
-Then the `wire` here is (always?) the default Unix `wire`, namely `//`.
+Then the `wire` here is the default Unix `wire`, namely `//`.
 In particular, it is not a `duct` because `ovum`s come from the runtime rather than from within Arvo.

 #### Arvo cores